 - EMPLOYMENT BASED REFORMS- No cap on doctors and other experts and professionals and the cap on the other workers is raised;

-- Expands availability of waivers for unlawful presence and expands authority of immigration judges and DHS to waive removal on humanitarian grounds.
+- Expands availability of waivers for unlawful presence and expands the authority of immigration judges and DHS to waive removal on humanitarian grounds.

 Title Three: Interior Enforcement

-- Five year phase in of mandatory e-verify
+- Five-year phase-in of mandatory e-verify

-- Adds anti fraud measures but also adds due process measures for problems with e-verify
+- Adds anti-fraud measures but also adds due process measures for problems with e-verify

 - Immigration Court: Increases immigration court personnel and increases training and resources.
 Provides access to counsel for vulnerable populations.